blockchainuniversityedu/custom-rom/README.md

 **UPDATE #8**: The ROM build command produced the following error via command line which will get fixed:

 make[1]: *** No rule to make target 'main.c', needed by 'main.o'.
 Stop.

+Once finalized, ROM build files will be uploaded to repository for testing.